AdvancedResearchConsulting/MicroManagerTriggerStream/README.md

 # MicroManagerTriggerStream
 A Triggered Device Streaming script for use in Micromanager MDA and the Triggerscope 3B Firmware 600 or up

+Contact Advacned Research Consulting for use on this script!